jidiai/GRF_MARL/docs/source/tools/rank.rst

 JIDI Intro
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 JIDI gets its name from a Chinese word **及第 (jí dì)** which refers to *Passing an imperial examination in ancient China*.
-JIDI aims to address the lack of public leaderboards in the field of decision-making by providing **online evaluation** and **ranking** services for a wide range of reinforcement learning environments.
+JIDI aims to address the lack of public leaderboards in the field of decision-making AI by providing **online evaluation** and **ranking** services for a wide range of reinforcement learning environments.
 Currently, JIDI supports nearly 100 environments, encompassing both single-agent games like classic-control games in the *gym* framework, as well as multi-agent games such as Texas Hold’em and Google Research Football.
 The online ranking system allows agents to compete against unseen opponents, which is crucial for studying generalization ability, an important aspect of algorithm emphasized by many works.